 APRPs must pass the Accredited Payments Risk Professional administered by NACHA – The Electronic Payments Association.
-The exam window will be in July of 2019.
+The exam is offered annually during a three-week test window in July.
 Administered electronically at various test locations across the country, the exam consists of 120 multiple choice questions.
 For more information, visit www.nacha.org.

 How do you prepare for the APRP Exam?

 The APRP Prep Program is designed to assist you in preparing for the APRP exam.
-Students will examine the key subjects of the APRP exam including: payments systems, fundamentals of payments risk management, payments risk policy and governance, regulatory environment, payments risk management systems and controls and physical and information security.
+Instructed via webinar, students will examine the key subjects of the APRP exam including: payments systems, fundamentals of payments risk management, payments risk policy and governance, regulatory environment, payments risk management systems and controls and physical and information security.